caroldomingues/travelJournal-mvp/README.md

 - The tables have a one to many relationship.
 One city can have multiple entries, but an entry can only be from one city.

+### Development

+- Run `npm start` in project directory to start the Express server on port 4000
+- In another terminal, do `cd client` and run `npm run dev` to start the client in development mode with hot reloading in port 5173.

 ### Usage

 - Once the development server and client are running, open your browser and navigate to http://localhost:5173 to access the Travel Journal App.